 You can’t go wrong in either place, it just comes down to personal preference and budget.
 There are people all over Tripadvisor that will argue one side or the other, but only you will know which style resonates best with what you’re looking for.

 While West + South Maui would be my two recommendations for tourists looking for a bit of everything, you might want to check out some areas below for a different vibe.
 At least consider these options for a fun day trip to break up the vacation!

 They don’t call Maui the Valley Isle for nothin’.
 If I could describe it in a word, Lush is the only one that comes to mind.
 North Maui is great if the umbrella drink beach vibe is too sleepy for you.

 If you’re into surfing, tropical forestry, beautiful mountain views, botanical gardens, and some peace and quiet, you might want to check out this side of the island.

 Be prepared though.
 Remember the mountainous rain you’d avoid in West + South Maui?
 It likes to set up shop here and stay awhile.
 Hence the reason it is so green and yes, lush.
 If this sounds like your thing, search Paia on AirBnB.
 Some apartments even come with your own housekeeper and chef.
 This is the perfect place for celebrities to stay.

 So, you know, all you celebrities reading this..stay in Paia (and maybe invite me along as your tour guide..)

 If you want to get away from it all, Hana is the epitome of off the beaten path.
-Head there for a day trip if you’re brave enough to drive the road, or book accommodation in Hana if total seclusion is what you’re after!
+Head there for a day trip or book accommodation in Hana if total seclusion is what you’re after.
 Speaking of driving the road to Hana, I created a comprehensive guide to spending a week in Maui.
 Everything from hotels, the best restaurants on the island and things to do during your stay!